-- Failure to respond to the Virtual Learning Lab’s attempts to contact the student, or failure to adhere to the Success Plan created by the student and family may result in Administrative Removal from the course with an F grade.
+- Failure to respond to the Virtual Learning Lab’s attempts to contact the student, or failure to adhere to the Success Plan created by the student and family may result in Administrative Removal from the course with a WF grade.

 I acknowledge that during the first 28 days of being activated into my Pasco eSchool course I may drop the course without penalty.
 I understand that for each online course there are a minimum number of assignments that must be completed each week.
 Failure to submit the minimum number of assignments on a weekly basis will result in my removal from the course and may result in a failing grade being assigned to my academic transcript.
 If I drop the course after completing 50% of the class requirements and fail to take the final exam, Pasco eSchool will issue an “F” for my final grade.